BME1478H/Fall2022class/README.md

-# Winter 2022 class
+# Fall 2022 class

 In this repo,
-you can [open new issues](https://github.com/BME1478H/Winter2020class/issues) to ask questions and get help with problems that you run into throughout the course.
+you can [open new issues](https://github.com/BME1478H/Fall2020class/issues) to ask questions and get help with problems that you run into throughout the course.
 Remember to first search through existing issues to see if there already exists an answer that solves your problem.